telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 Some functionalities require additional settings to be done:

 * In order to export specific fonts, the FontsProvider property inside the FixedExtensibilityManager have to be set.
-* In order to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, the JpegImageConverter property inside the FixedExtensibilityManager have to be set.
+* In order to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, the JpegImageConverter property inside the FixedExtensibilityManager must be set.

 ### Currently not supported